compintell/THArrays.jl/README.md

 ## Getting Started

 1. Build the package: run `] build ThArrays`.
-   The build script will download the libtorch zip file, compile the shared library, and generate many Julia methods.
+The build script will download the libtorch zip file, compile the shared library, and generate many Julia methods in module `ThArrays.ThC`.
 2. Run an example:

    ```julia